ttg44/ttg44/README.md

 #### Legal Authorities

-Where required by law or necessary to protect the rights, property, security, or safety of Communications Strategy Centre UK (CSC), The Table Group.
+Where required by law or necessary to protect the rights, property, security, or safety of Communications Strategy Centre UK (CSC), The Table.
 [UK], collaborators, or others.

 We do not sell personal data or share personal information for independent third-party marketing purposes.